CreoDAMO/CreoBank-IOS/README.md

 ## License

-CreoBank is released under the [MIT License](https://opensource.org/licenses/Apache 2.0).
+CreoBank is released under the [Apache 2.0 License](https://opensource.org/licenses/Apache 2.0).
 See the [LICENSE](LICENSE) file for more details.

 ## Contact